dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Your rival can grow in your target market 86'400'000 times per day, faster than you - if her/his code has a better design and can react to changes in business requirements faster.

+So, tell me:

+- How many times are you going to write/update the code each day?
+- How many times are you going to read the code each day?
+- How many times are you going to run that code each day?

 It's not just about a code that just works.

 _Nothing justifies putting bad code into production - a “temporary hack” or whatever_.
 And we can come up with all sorts of colorful and creative excuses - some of them are even “professional” terms, from all departments.
 And yes; we can push programmers - to an extent that they don’t care anymore.
 Kind of like an I-am-just-following-the-orders situation, you know.
 To make people in charge happy.
 Somehow like charts and diagrams which make people happy!